Cizikas’ OT goal lifts Islanders past Bruins 4-3 in Game 2

 Varlamov, who started both losses in the six-game victory over Pittsburgh in the first round, stopped all six Boston shots in overtime.

+“We made a play that obviously was ill-advised, and they scored on a breakaway,” Bruins coach Bruce Cassidy said.
+“Here we are, it’s 1-1.
+They’re a good hockey club.
+We certainly didn’t expect it to be easy.”

-Tuukka Rask made 38 saves in his 100th career playoff game, and Charlie Coyle scored Boston’s other goal.
+Tuukka Rask made 38 saves in his 100th career playoff game, and Coyle scored Boston’s other goal.

 But that doesn’t mean the Bruins weren’t putting pucks in the nets.